Frank Merrill (equestrian): Early life

-The son of Ralph and Scotti Merrill of Fremont, MI., Merrill rode a horse for the first time at age 5.
+The son of Ralph and Scotti Merrill of Fremont, MI., Merrill galloped on a horse for the first time at age 5.
 Riding became his passion which fueled his aspirations to become a cowboy.
 He rode at every opportunity, which included rides on his neighbor's horses, and the horses owned by his maternal grandparents, Dan and Dorothy Gerber.
 Frank won his first horse in a rodeo raffle; a mixed breed of Quarter Horse and Morgan.
 Frank's mother persuaded his father to let him keep the horse despite his father's objections, and that helped launch Frank's 50+ year career as an owner, breeder and exhibitor of American Quarter Horses.
 In 1967, Frank graduated from St. John's Northwestern Military Academy located in Delafield, WI, and attended Michigan State University.
 He first began showing horses in his home state of Michigan, and over time, expanded into other states.

 In 1969, Merrill purchased the AQHA grand champion halter mare, Miss Jim 45, for $25,000 from Matlock Rose, and moved to Gainesville, TX to advance his horsemanship skills under the tuteledge of Rose and George Tyler.
 During the mare's lifetime, Miss Jim 45 had won 230 of 250 shows, including 176 grand champion mare titles, 33 reserve championships, and 642 halter points.
 She died in 1978, and in 2000 was inducted into the AQHA Hall of Fame.
 While in Texas, Merrill met halter horse trainer and breeder, Jerry Wells, and they became close friends.
 In 1972, Merrill established the 140 acre Windward Stud ranch in Purcell, Ok., and together with Jerold Wells built a technically advanced breeding farm which became notable in the 1980s for standing prominent Quarter Horse racing sires as well as top halter and performance stallions.

 Merrill met his future wife, Robin Severinsen, at the All American Quarter Horse Congress in the early 1970s.
 Robin's father, Doc Severinsen, was the orchestra leader for the NBC Tonight Show with Johnny Carson.
 Robin's sister, Judy, is married to race horse trainer, Bubba Cascio.
 Merrill, together with his wife Robin, established a broodmare farm in Aubrey, TX where Robin lived for a while with her maternal grandmother, Ora Evans.
 Robin's mother, Evonne Severinsen, was a former director of penthouse services at Remington Park.
 Merrill courted Robin while she was living in Aubrey, and they married in 1975.
 They moved to Purcell, OK where he and Robin operated Windward Stud until it sold in 2006, then later established M5 Performance Bloodstock, located three miles west of Purcell in the heart of Oklahoma.